KabageMark/awards/README.md

 ## Known Bugs
 Installing some requirements may require you to install using the following command **python3.6 -m pip install Requiremnt** eg django-bootstrap4

+json data for api doesn't work browser but it works with postman
 ## Technologies Used
 * HTML
 * CSS